🧑💻Contributing for Developers

 and include two lines:

-To login in the app click on the "Dev Login" button and paste the first four characters of your AUTH_SECRET
+To login in the app click on the "Dev Login" button and paste your AUTH_SECRET

 in the input.

-To log in as another user in dev mode, use the first four characters of your AUTH_SECRET, followed by : and any email address.
-For example: `abcd:example@email.com`\
+To log in as another user in dev mode, use your AUTH_SECRET, followed by : and any email address.
+For example: `abcd:[email protected]`\

 To login and use GitHub login you will need to create an OAuth app with the following values: